 - Cytokine release syndrome can occur if immune cells affected by treatment rapidly release large amounts of cytokines into the bloodstream.
 Symptoms may include headache, fever, nausea, rash, low blood pressure, rapid heartbeat and difficulty breathing.

 - Infusion-related reactions most frequently occur with intravenous (IV) treatments, usually soon after exposure to the drug.

-- Tumor lysis syndrome (TLS) may occur after the treatment of a fast-growing cancer, and with some types of drug therapy.
-TLS can potentially damage the kidneys, heart, liver or other organs.
+- Tumor lysis syndrome (TLS) may occur after the treatment of a fast-growing cancer and with some types of drug therapy.
+TLS can potentially damage the kidneys, heart, liver and other organs.